 Unfortunately, closer examination of this game reveals that its improvements merely upgrade a deeply flawed experience to a problematic one.
 Indeed, the greatest irony of Bubsy II is that every single one of its improvements come with a particularly glaring downside.
 Though the original Bubsy was poorly optimized for the kind of game it was trying to be, you could theoretically complete it without taking damage.
 The game would stop at nothing to bombard the player with cheap deaths and bosses whose attack patterns were nigh-unavoidable, but it could be done.
 When Accolade was given the task of creating Bubsy II, they made the rookie mistake of crowding stages with enemies because the title character is more durable than before.
 One of the sky stages even features a tunnel which guides Bubsy directly into an enemy that is impossible to avoid.
 If he was on the brink of death beforehand, you are completely out of luck.

 Although I appreciate that Bubsy has actual power-ups in this game, their actual utility varies wildly.
 The Nerf gun is the weapon you will likely use the most because it has plentiful, cheap ammunition and a reasonable damage output.
 However, it is very unwieldly.
-If you’re attempting to play this game like Mega Man or Commander Keen, you will be taken aback when you realize Bubsy can’t actually use the gun while running.
+If you’re attempting to play this game like Mega Man, you will be taken aback when you realize Bubsy can’t actually use the gun while running.
 Strangely, he can shoot while airborne, which can trick you into believing he can use the gun in motion, but it’s not quite the case.
 Regardless, using the gun causes Bubsy to go through a unique animation that can’t be cancelled, leaving him vulnerable to enemy attacks as he is using it.
 As it stands, the Nerf gun is impractical in most situations because very few enemies are immune to the standard jump attack.

 The smart bomb is probably the single most efficient weapon in the game, delivering an attack the enemies can’t resist.
 If you’re attempting any kind of crowd control, the smart bomb is your best friend.
 They’re surprisingly inexpensive given how effective they are, only costing two cards apiece.
 If you find yourself foregoing the Nerf gun, it may be worthwhile to sell all of its ammunition to obtain them.
 The only downside is that you cannot use them in boss fights.
 Because there never a pressing need to stockpile diving suits, you are better off selling them.
 I question why the developers bothered including an item for such an obscure purpose – it’s not even required to complete the game.